Please enjoy this short clip of Hemingway’s Life. Best, Christine

 ― Ernest Hemingway, A Moveable Feast

 I came across this footage and liked it.
 You might enjoy seeing Ms. McLain talk about her research and how she went about making fiction of non-fiction.
-I enjoyed it even though I want to be her!
+I enjoyed it even though I want to be her.

 The largest collection of Hemingway letters and memorabilia is in Boston, Massachusetts at the John F. Kennedy Library and Museum.
 Mary Welch Hemingway, Hem’s fourth wife, made that selection.
 While Hemingway and John Kennedy never met, Kennedy respected Hemingway’s writing and person.
 In his own Pulitzer Prize winning book, Profiles in Courage, Kennedy cited Hemingway’s description of courage, writing that, “This is a book about the most admirable of human virtues — courage.
 ‘Grace under pressure,’ Ernest Hemingway defined it.”

 Hemingway was invited to President Kennedy’s inaugural address but he had to decline due to ill health.
 The inauguration was in January 1961 and Hem died in July 1961.
-While there was a ban on travel to Cuba in 1961 due to the tension from the Bay of Pigs incident, Mary was permitted to return to the Finca, their home in Cuba, to retrieve papers and personal possessions.
+While there was a ban on travel to Cuba in 1961 due to the tension from the Bay of Pigs incident, Mary was permitted to return to the Finca, their home in Cuba, to retrieve papers and personal possessions after Hemingway’s death.
 The Kennedy Administration worked to make this possible.
 Fidel Castro personally promised safe passage for Mary so that she could collect and ship artwork, notes, letters, and beloved possessions.

 There were many suitors for these prized items.
 Mary maintained her connection with the White House and was the guest of President and Mrs. Kennedy at the White House dinner for the Nobel Prize winners in April, 1962.
 Hem was honored as one of America’s distinguished Nobel laureates and Frederic March read excerpts from the works of three previous Nobel Prize winners, Sinclair Lewis, George C. Marshall, and Hemingway – the opening pages from his then-unpublished Islands in the Stream.